herbs for menopause weight gain

 • support liver function.

-• regulate blood sugar.
+• improve insulin resistance and regulate blood sugar.

 • support gut health.